-The voting structure of the new group is shown below:
+The voting structure of the group is shown below:

-None of the independent non-executive MLG, MLL and MLAS directors holds shares in Topco, and the structure of the MLH sub-group did not change during the year.
-The principal purpose and activities of TopCo and its three immediate subsidiaries are to own MLL and MLAS.
+None of the independent non-executive MLG, MLL and MLAS directors holds shares in MLT, and the structure of the MLH sub-group did not change during the year.
+The principal purpose and activities of MLT and its three immediate subsidiaries are to own MLL and MLAS.